ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 Check with Windows `Task Manager` if `python_d.exe` is running on CPU core #1.
 Newly created `CPython` interactive window will allow us to execute example workloads.
 In the below example we will calculate a very large integer `10^10^100`.

-{{% notice Note %}}
-[start](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/start) command line switch `/affinity <hexaffinity>` applies the specified processor affinity mask (expressed as a hexadecimal number) to the new application.
-In our example decimal `2` is `0x02` or `0b0010`.
-This value denotes core no. 1 as 1 is a 1st bit in the mask, where the mask is indexed from 0 (zero).
-{{% /notice %}}

 ### Executing computation intensive calculation with CPython